MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 As you plan and design for migration, and the migration itself, one of the most critical steps is the design and implementation of Azure networking.
 This article describes best practices for networking when you're migrating to infrastructure as a service (IaaS) and platform as a service (PaaS) implementations in Azure.

 > [!IMPORTANT]
 > The best practices and opinions described in this article are based on the Azure platform and service features available at the time of writing.
 Features and capabilities change over time.
-Not all recommendations might be applicable for your deployment, so select those that work for you.
+All recommendations might not be applicable for your deployment, so select those that work for you.

 ## Design virtual networks